HKJPN/markdown-editor/README.md

 ---

 ## 📄 License

-MIT License.
+## 📄 License

+**MIT License**

 You are also free to host MD//WORKS on your own website under the MIT License.
 However, for security and performance reasons, we strongly recommend keeping your deployment updated to the latest version.